 - Information.
-We aim to provide information on the science, provision and usage of PrEP throughout Europe.
-As well as providing content itself such as summaries of the most important studies, PrEP in Europe aims to be a “knowledge exchange” where members can contribute information on PrEP.
+We aimed to provide information on the science, provision, cost and usage of PrEP throughout Europe.
+As well as providing content itself such as summaries of the most important studies, PrEP in Europe aimed to be a “knowledge exchange” where members could contribute information on PrEP.

 - Policy.
-Apart from its cost, the biggest barriers to the provision of PrEP are the entrenched attitudes of politicians and health system providers, and the complexity of European healthcare systems.
-PrEP challenges the institutional division between healthcare and public health seen in many health systems, and challenges received wisdom that influencing risk behaviour is the only effective and ethical way of prevention HIV.
+Apart from its cost, the biggest barriers to the provision of PrEP are the entrenched attitudes of politicians and health system providers, and the complexity and variety of European healthcare systems.
+PrEP challenged the institutional division between healthcare and public health seen in many health systems, and furthered the provision of biomedical HIV prevention as a part of European national health services..

 - Networking.
-We are stronger together in this campaign than we are separately.
-PrEP in Europe aims to form a centralised site where people involved in advocating for the wider availability of PrEP can meet, exchange ideas, and gain strength from each other’s good examples.
+We have been stronger together in this campaign than we were separately.
+PrEP in Europe acted as a centralised site where people involved in advocating for the wider availability of PrEP could meet, exchange ideas, and gain strength from each other’s good examples.